Plan Your Visit

 $5 for Children

-The Ship is free to visit on a first-come, first-served basis.
+When the Ship is open, it is free to visit on a first-come, first-served basis.
 Please be aware that visitors must pass through a security inspection and show federal or state photo identification, such as a driver’s license or passport, before embarking on USS Constitution.
 Visitors under the age of 18 do not require a photo identification card.

-As part of the ticketing process, all visitors are required to agree to the following safety policies:
+Prior to exploring the Museum, all guests are required to agree to the following safety policies:

-- Wear a face covering over your nose and mouth at all times (Ages 2+)
+- Wear a face mask over your nose and mouth at all times (Ages 2+)

 - Stay at least 6 feet away from others